The Minolta Maxxum 7000 broke new ground: it was the first 35mm SLR with an in-body autofocus system.

 But several shots still turned out badly underexposed.
 So I asked the Internet why.
-It turns out that the Maxxum 7000’s aperture-control magnet can go south, and then the camera shoots everything at minimum aperture.
+It turns out that the Maxxum 7000’s aperture-control magnet commonly fails, and then the camera shoots everything at minimum aperture.
 On this lens, that’s f/22.
-I shot the good photos on this roll on a blazingly sunny day — just the kind of day tiny f/22 likes.
+I shot the good photos on this roll blazing bright sun — just the kind of light f/22 likes.
 All of the sunny-day photos were usable, but exposures were best at +2 EV.
 This photo turned out best of them all.
 This giant mural is painted on the side of the Indianapolis Public Schools headquarters building.
 The red Chevy is a nice contrast.

 Speaking of red, the back of the Saffron Cafe offers it liberally.
 These sweet results suggest a fine lens, at least when stopped all the way down!
 I would have liked to try some up-close shots to see what kind of bokeh I would get.

 Even though the sun was bright, the camera had trouble resolving shady spots.
 Some tweaking in Photoshop brought out a little shadow detail in this shot.
 When I worked Downtown going on 20 years ago now, the Elbow Room was my favorite lunch spot.